 - Macau Eiffel Tower at the Parisian Macao

 Fly – Flights are available from most China airports to Macau International Airport with some direct flights from the bigger airports around Asia.

-Ferry – The country is linked directly to Hong Kong international airport by Turbojet as well as Hong Kong ferry terminal.
+Ferry – The country is linked directly to Hong Kong international airport by Turbojet as well as the Hong Kong ferry terminal.

-Helicopter – An increasingly popular choice for residents and tourists, the sky shuttle runs a 15 minute helicopter shuttle service between Macau and Hong Kong – costing HK$4100.
+Helicopter – An increasingly popular choice for residents and tourists, the sky shuttle runs a 15-minute helicopter shuttle service between Macau and Hong Kong – costing HK$4100.

 How to get around Macau

-The casino offer free shuttle buses between areas of the city and their hotel as well as to and from the airport.
+The casino offers free shuttle buses between areas of the city and their hotel as well as to and from the airport.
 Using these buses is the best and cheapest way to get around.